Long jump: Hitch-kick

+Sail

+The "sail technique" represents a fundamental long jump approach widely employed by athletes in competitive settings.
+Following the culmination of the takeoff phase, practitioners swiftly elevate their legs into a configuration aimed at touching the toes.
+This maneuver serves as an entry-level strategy particularly beneficial for novice jumpers, facilitating an early transition into the landing posture.
+However, despite its utility in expediting the landing process, this technique fails to mitigate the inherent forward rotational momentum of the body effectively.
+Consequently, while advantageous for its simplicity and expedited landing preparation, the sail technique lacks the requisite mechanisms to adequately counteract excessive forward rotation, posing a notable limitation to its effectiveness in optimizing jump performance.

+Somersault

 In the 1970s, some jumpers used a forward somersault, including Tuariki Delamere who used it at the 1974 NCAA Championships, and who matched the jump of the then Olympic champion Randy Williams.
 The somersault jump has potential to produce longer jumps than other techniques because in the flip, no power is lost countering forward momentum, and it reduces wind resistance in the air.
 The front flip jump was subsequently banned for fear that it was unsafe.